Toddler Sleep Problems or Typical Toddler Behavior?

 If you’re trying to determine whether your toddler’s behavior falls in the “Typical” or “Not-So-Typical” category, ask yourself these questions:

 • Is my toddler getting the sleep he needs?
-If the answer is yes, then you can consider any bedtime tantrums or disobedience to be ordinary toddler behavior.
+If the answer is yes, then you can consider any bedtime disobedience to be ordinary toddler behavior.
 Yes, it may be driving you up a wall, but it’s likely nothing to be overly concerned about.
 If the answer is no, however, then don’t ignore the problem.
-You’ll need to take steps to help your toddler overcome his sleep issues and start getting the naps and nighttime sleep he needs.
+You’ll need to take steps to help your toddler overcome his sleep issues and start getting the sleep he needs.

 Nicole’s Note:

-“What’s funny is that my younger son was sooo laid back, especially compared to my first (who inspired The Baby Sleep Site®).
+“My younger son was sooo laid back, especially compared to my first (who inspired The Baby Sleep Site®).
 But, one day, I had to ask myself ‘What happened to my laid back son??’
-A boy who once happily went upstairs when I said ‘nap time’ started to say ‘Noooo!’
+A boy who once happily went upstairs when I said, ‘nap time,’ started to say ‘Noooo!’
 It turned out it wasn’t a phase.
 He simply became more aware that it was more fun to play.
-His toughest years were actually 3 to 4 1/2 years old whereas his brother’s was 2 1/2 to 4 (and I was sooo happy I was already pregnant with his brother lest he surely would have been an only child!).
+His toughest years were actually 3 to 4 1/2 years old whereas his brother’s were 2 1/2 to 4.
 ‘Terrible Twos’ is a misnomer.”

 If your toddler’s behavior falls in the “Typical” category, then don’t spend too much time worrying about it.
 Instead, practice good discipline.
 Set firm nap time and bedtime boundaries for your toddler, and then enforce them.
-Work to establish good routines; these can help create a sense of predictability around nap time and bedtime, and may eliminate some battles.
+Work to establish good routines.
+Routines can help create a sense of predictability around nap time and bedtime, and may eliminate some battles.

 However, if your toddler’s behavior falls in the “Not So Typical” category, then figure out what action you’re going to take.
 If necessary, visit a healthcare provider, especially if you know (or even have a feeling) that something medical may be going on.
 If you know the problem’s not a medical one, but rather that your toddler is in dire need of sleep training, then take that first step on the road to better sleep for your toddler (and for you!)